aws-samples/aws-iot-twinmaker-samples/README.md

      ```bash
      aws sts get-caller-identity
      ```
-   - Temporary prerequisite to install CLI models (won't be needed at preview)
+   - Ensure your AWS CLI version is at least 1.22.17.
+     ```bash
+     aws --version
+     ```
+     - Otherwise, you may use the following to directly install the `iottwinmaker` module to your current AWS CLI.
        ```bash
        # run from same directory as this README
        aws configure add-model --service-model file://iottwinmaker-2021-11-29.normal.json
        ```
    - When you are set up, test your access with the following command.
 (You should not receive errors.)
      ```
       aws iottwinmaker list-workspaces --region us-east-1